Skip to content

 --name="Team A Production"

-Not every team needs its own account.
-And not every workload needs its own cluster.
-The art is matching isolation level to actual requirements.
+Not every single development team needs its own dedicated cloud account.
+And similarly, not every distinct workload demands its own isolated Kubernetes cluster.
+The true art of platform engineering lies in precisely matching the isolation level to the actual technical and regulatory requirements of the workloads in question.

 RequirementSame Account, Same ClusterSame Account, Separate ClustersSeparate Accounts